paul-norman/go-fiber-storage/memcache/README.md

 # Memcache

-A Memcache storage driver using [`bradfitz/gomemcache`](https://github.com/bradfitz/gomemcache).
+A Memcache storage driver for [Fiber](https://gofiber.io/) using [`bradfitz/gomemcache`](https://github.com/bradfitz/gomemcache).
 No extra support is required for namespacing to allow multiple storage spaces to run independently, just create separate objects.

 ### Table of Contents